SAHITHYA21/SAHITHYA21/README.md

 [![Email](https://img.shields.io/badge/Email-Contact-red)](mailto:sahithyaarvetinagaraju@gmail.com)

 ## 🚀 About Me
-Data Science graduate student at SUNY Buffalo with 3+ years of industry experience as a Site Reliability Engineer at Sabre Travel Technologies.
+Data Science graduate student at SUNY Buffalo with 3+ years of industry experience as a Software Engineer at Sabre Travel Technologies.
 Passionate about leveraging data science and machine learning to solve complex real-world problems.

 > *"Turning data into actionable insights, one model at a time."*